rtmigo/prefnotifiers_flutter/README.md

 // We waited while the object read the data.
 // Now ready.value returns the value from the storage, not default NULL.
-// Even if it is NULL, it is not the default NULL :)
+// Even if it is NULL, it means NULL in the storage :)

 ```